eddmann/eddmann.github.io/_posts/2014/2014-04-09-securing-sessions-in-php.md

 With the environment successfully configured we are now able to safety start, destroy and regenerate the current session using the provided methods below.
 The 'start' method in-principle wraps the 'session_start' function, however, as a precaution there is a one-in-five chance that the session identifier is regenerated (to address session fixation).
-The 'forget' method removes the contents of the '$_SESSION' array (for access during the remainder of the current request), expires the session cookie and then destroys the session itself.
+The 'forget' method removes the contents of the `$_SESSION` array (for access during the remainder of the current request), expires the session cookie and then destroys the session itself.
 Finally, the 'refresh' method replaces the current session identifier with a new one.

 ```php